 Welcome to my website!

-I used to consider myself first and foremost a traditional black and white landscape photographer.
-My photographs are made to be seen on paper, not metal or just on a screen, and have the depth, texture and clarity of photographs made by the masters, Ansel Adams, Brett Weston, etc.
+I consider myself first and foremost a traditional black and white landscape photographer.
+My photographs are made to be seen on paper, not metal or just on a screen.
+I try to make them have the depth, texture and clarity of photographs made by the master photographers, such as Ansel Adams, Brett Weston, etc.

 I have many B&W portfolios on this website, arranged by location or subject.
-The color portfolios include traditional landscapes, duotone images, and digitally created (from photographs) images I call "Florascapes", as well impressionistic-looking color images.
+The color portfolios include traditional landscapes, duotone images, and digitally created images (images originally from photographs).
+I call these images "Florascapes".
+I also have impressionistic-looking color images.

 All the images you find here are available for sale, although not all images are available in all sizes.
 Use the Purchase a Photograph button to see current pricing.
 Please contact me using the Contact the Artist button if you would like to make a purchase.